Win the OmniEye on-farm herd management camera system worth over $15k

-The Country has one OmniEye on-farm herd management camera system worth over $15,000 to give away, so tune your eyes very carefully to spot the difference and enter below.
+The Country has one OmniEye on-farm herd management camera system worth over $15,000 to give away, so tune your eyes very carefully to spot the five differences and enter below.

 Photo A